microsoft/devhome/CONTRIBUTING.md

 * Don't know whether you're reporting an issue or requesting a feature?
 File an issue
 * Have a question that you don't see answered in docs, videos, etc.?
 File an issue
 * Want to know if we're planning on building a particular feature?
 File an issue
 * Got a great idea for a new feature?
-File an issue / request / idea
+File an issue/request / idea
 * Don't understand how to do something?
 File an issue
 * Found an existing issue that describes yours?
-Great - upvote and add additional commentary / info / repro-steps / etc.
+Great - upvote and add additional commentary/info / repro-steps / etc.

-When you hit "New Issue", select the type of issue closest to what you want to report / ask / request.
+When you hit "New Issue", select the type of issue closest to what you want to report/ask / request.

 ### Complete the template